rust-lang/rust/active/0000-restrict-xXX-to-ascii.md

 unchanged.

-Character and string escaping routines (such as `core::char::escape_unicode`, and such as used by the "{:?}" formatter) are updated so that string inputs that previously would previously have printed `\xXX` with `XX > 0x7F` are updated to use `\uNNNN` escapes instead.
+Character and string escaping routines (such as `core::char::escape_unicode`, and such as used by the `"{:?}"` formatter) are updated so that string inputs that previously would previously have printed `\xXX` with `XX > 0x7F` are updated to use `\uNNNN` escapes instead.

 # Drawbacks

-The only reasons not to do this are either:
+Some reasons not to do this:

- * we think that the current behavior is intuitive, or
+ * we think that the current behavior is intuitive,

+ * it is consistent with language X (and thus has precedent),

- * existing libraries are relying on this behavior.
+ * existing libraries are relying on this behavior, or

+ * we want to optimize for inputting characters with codepoints in the range above `0x7F` in string-literals, rather than optimizing for ASCII.

 The thesis of this RFC is that the first bullet is a falsehood.

+While there is some precedent for the "`\xXX` is code point" interpretation in some languages, the majority do seem to favor the "`\xXX` is code unit" point of view.
+The proposal of this RFC is side-stepping the distinction by limiting the input range for `\xXX`.

-The latter bullet is a strawman since we have not yet released 1.0, and thus everything is up for change.
+The third bullet is a strawman since we have not yet released 1.0, and thus everything is up for change.

+This RFC makes no comment on the validity of the fourth bullet.

 # Alternatives

-We could remove `\xXX` entirely from string literals.
+* We could remove `\xXX` entirely from string literals.
 This would require people to use the `\uNNNN` escape format even for bytes in the range `00`--`0x7F`, which seems annoying.

+* We could switch `\xXX` from meaning code point to meaning code unit in both string literal and byte-string literal contexts.
+This was previously considered and explicitly rejected in an earlier meeting, as discussed in the [Motivation] section.

 # Unresolved questions